PeterOlsen1/load-balancer/README.md

 * `getRouteObject`

 Working on:
-* Add a request queue for each node?
+* Add a request queue for each node
+* Container pool
 * How to stop non container nodes
 * Fix balancer receiever methods
 * More config rules?